SAM'Chante choirs

 The SAM'Chante choirs are a choir project for people with Alzheimer's or aphasia, for whom singing becomes a real source of well-being and health.

-Thanks to weekly workshop-meetings to which caregivers are also invited, our choirs offer a warm environment where participants benefit fully from the many advantages of choral singing, accompanied by the kindness and talent of accomplished choral conductors.
+With weekly workshop-meetings to which caregivers are also invited, our choirs offer a warm environment where participants benefit fully from the many advantages of choral singing, accompanied by the kindness and talent of accomplished choral conductors.

 These musical encounters aim to work on words, voice, breathing and coordination.
 Thanks to singing, music and its interaction with the brain, participants in these choirs are able to sing along, while sharing lasting memories associated with the songs.